Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Formalism of computational quantum field theory

 where the final equality holds for stationary one-particle Hamiltonians.

 The time dependence of the creation and annihilation operators is obtained by re-expanding the evolved field operator in a fixed reference basis, chosen according to the physical context of the measurement.
-In the presence of external electromagnetic fields that vanish asymptotically in space or in time\footnote{The extension to gauge potentials that are asymptotically constant is straghtforward}, a natural choice for this basis is the set of free Dirac eigenstates.
+In the presence of external electromagnetic fields that vanish asymptotically in space or in time\footnote{The extension to gauge potentials that are asymptotically pure gauge is straightforward.}, a natural choice for this basis is the set of free Dirac eigenstates.
 Hence we can write

 where, for example, our matrix notation means